 \subsection{Concluding Remarks}

-In this paper, we studied moral hazard problems in settings where the principal has access to rich monitoring data.
-Rather than focusing on optimal contracts, we analyzed the optimal convergence rate of the principal's payoffs to the first-best as data grows rich.
-We found that this optimal rate is achieved by a particular class of widely observed contracts---binary wage schemes---that are simple in the sense of featuring the coarsest possible wage variation.
-In contrast, linear contracts, another common compensation scheme that requires wages to vary finely with observed data (albeit in an arguably simple manner), approximate the first-best at a highly suboptimal rate.
+To offer a new perspective on the use of simple but suboptimal contracts, we studied moral hazard problems where the principal has access to rich monitoring data.
+In this setting, we highlighted that the convergence rate of the principal's payoffs to the first-best as data grows rich is a useful measure to quantify and compare the performance of different classes of contracts.
+We found that a particular class of widely observed contracts---binary wage schemes---that are simple in the sense of featuring the coarsest possible wage variation, is enough to achieve the optimal convergence rate.
+In contrast, linear contracts, another common compensation scheme that requires wages to vary finely with observed data (albeit in a simple manner), approximate the first-best at a highly suboptimal rate.